xwxb/my-weekly-stars-langcat/README.md

 *   [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.

-*   [go-resty/resty](https://github.com/go-resty/resty) - Simple HTTP and REST client library for Go
+*   [go-resty/resty](https://github.com/go-resty/resty) - Simple HTTP, REST, and SSE client library for Go

-*   [ccfos/nightingale](https://github.com/ccfos/nightingale) - An all-in-one observability solution which aims to combine the advantages of Prometheus and Grafana.
-It manages alert rules and visualizes metrics, logs, traces in a beautiful web UI.
+*   [ccfos/nightingale](https://github.com/ccfos/nightingale) - Nightingale for monitoring and alerting, just as Grafana is for visualization.

 *   [goharbor/harbor](https://github.com/goharbor/harbor) - An open source trusted cloud native registry project that stores, signs, and scans content.